 We knew we wanted to go, but truthfully, it seemed SO overwhelming.
 We also were on a budget, had five individual family units to consider, plus ages from 1 year to 60+.
 Being the planner that I am, I started obsessively pinning blog posts… and I’m sad to say that I still never did feel like I had a good grasp of it all until we finally got there and experienced it for ourselves.
 We hope this blog post helps make planning your first trip to WDW a little easier than we found it.
 We also had the great privilege of recording our story on the podcast “Detour to Neverland”.
 We talk a lot about our Disney World trip; you can listen to it here.

 What Time of Year to Go

-There are a lot of things to consider.
+Planning a trip to Disney World.
+There are a LOT of things to consider.
 My family didn’t want the summer because we felt it would be too hot.
 We couldn’t go Sep-Dec because of scheduling conflicts.
-We wanted months that were low crowds(ish), but also hot enough to the enjoy the water parks.
+Our preference was we wanted months that were low crowds(ish), but also hot enough to the enjoy the water parks.
 We finally landed on April.
 We went for 15 glorious days.